-It’s something every parent can relate to…a middle-of-the-night fever, a seemingly innocent bounce on a trampoline, a fall on slippery pool tiles, an awkward jump off the sofa.
-And so you’re off to the emergency room to seek professional treatment.
-But which emergency room?
+It’s something every parent can relate to.
+A middle-of-the-night fever, a seemingly innocent bounce on a trampoline, a fall on slippery pool tiles, an awkward jump off the sofa – and so you’re off to the emergency room to seek professional treatment.
+But which emergency room is best for kids?
 The closest to home, or the one with a reputation for great paediatric care?
-The least pricy, or perhaps the one with the shortest waiting time?
+The least pricey, or perhaps the hospital with the shortest waiting time?

-The good news is, Singapore is renowned for its outstanding hospitals, so you’ll be taken care of wherever you are, but we’ve put together a handy list of where to head, based on what care you require and where you live…
+The good news is, Singapore is renowned for its outstanding hospitals, so you’ll be taken care of wherever you are.
+But to help you make the best and fastest decision for your family, we’ve put together a handy list of which emergency room you should choose, based on what medical care you require and where you live.

-When you set foot in Gleneagles A&E, your child will have swift access to multi-disciplinary specialist care – that means they’ll get exactly the care they need at a critical time, including a dedicated paediatric care team, neonatal intensive care specialists, paediatricians with a variety of sub-specialties ranging from heart and lung to digestive issues plus a highly trained nursing team with loads of paediatric care experience (essential to help with a speedy recovery!).
+When you set foot in Gleneagles A&E, your child will have swift access to multi-disciplinary specialist care.
+That means they’ll get exactly the care they need at a critical time, including a dedicated paediatric care team, neonatal intensive care specialists and paediatricians with a variety of sub-specialties.
+Think heart and lung to digestive issues, plus a highly trained nursing team with loads of paediatric care experience (essential to help with a speedy recovery!).